michaelgpearce/resume/README.md

 ### Feb 2004 – Feb 2007, Technical Lead Software Development Engineer, RealNetworks, San Francisco, CA.

-Worked on Rhapsody, the leading music subscription service with over one million subscribers.
+Worked on Rhapsody (now Napster), a leading music subscription service with over one million subscribers.
 The application utilizes the Resin Servlet container.

 * Lead and coordinated software developers in iteration planning with other teams working on Rhapsody: project management, quality assurance, and the product design team.